-The first of these two episodes is usually named after Mr. Edward [later Sir
+The first of these two episodes is usually named after Mr Edward (later Sir Edward) Heath, who was Prime Minister at the time, and Mr Anthony

-Edward] Heath, who was Prime Minister at the time, and Mr. Anthony [later Lord] Barber, who was Chancellor of the Exchequer.
-The starting-point was the liberalisa- tion of the financial system in the Competition and Credit Control reforms of Sep- tember 1971.
+(later Lord) Barber, who was Chancellor of the Exchequer.
+The startingpoint was the liberalization of the financial system in the Competition and Credit Control reforms of September 1971.
 The reforms were intended to end quantitative restrictions on bank credit, which had been in force for most of the preceding 30 years.
-Rapid growth in bank credit and, hence, in a broadly-defined measure of money followed in 1972 and 1973.
-In the years to the third quarter 1970 and to Q3 1971 M4 increased by 10.7% and 14.1% respectively.
-In the following two years M4 advanced by 22.0% and 23.0% respectively.
-(23) It was shown earlier that the three types of holder of money - personal, corporate and financial - had different behaviours, with the personal money demand being more stable than corporate and financial.
-The differ- ence in behaviours was particularly clear in the cycle of the early 1970s.
-In the two years to Q3 1971 personal sector money increased by 11.5% and 13.7% respec- tively, roughly in line with total M4.
-But in the next two years personal sector money did not change as much as total M4, and rose by 16.3% and 18.5% respectively.
-Upturn in aggregate money supply growth in 1972 and 1973 accompanied by increases of 75% and 46% in financial sector money Logically, the acceleration in the growth rates of corporate and financial sector money had to be extremely sharp.
-In the years to Q3 1970 and Q3 1971 corporate sector money grew by 2.7% and 22.2% respectively; in the years to Q3 1972 and Q3 1973 it went up by 48.2% and 39.2% respectively.
+Rapid growth in bank credit and, hence, in a broadly defined measure of money followed in 1972 and 1973.
+In the years to the third guarter 1970 and to Q3 1971 M4 increased by 10.7 per cent and 14.1 per cent respectively.
+In the following two years M4 advanced by 22.0 per cent and 23.0 per cent respectively.
+It was shown earlier that the three types of holder of money - personal, corporate and financial had different behaviours, with the personal money demand being more stable than corporate and financial.
+The difference in behaviours was particularly clear in the cycle of the early 1970s.
+In the two years to Q3 1971 personal sector money increased by 11.5 per cent and 13.7 per cent respectively, roughly in line with total M4.
+But in the next two years personal sector money did not change as much as total M4, and rose by 16.3 per cent and 18.5 per cent respectively.

+Logically, the acceleration in the growth rates of corporate and financial sector money had to be extremely sharp.
+In the years to Q3 1970 and Q3 1971 corporate sector money grew by 2.7 per cent and 22.2 per cent respectively; in the years to Q3 1972 and Q3 1973 it went up by 48.2 per cent and 39.2 per cent respectively.
 The violence of the change in corporate balance sheets between the two years before the boom and the two years of the boom itself is obvious.
 However, it was overshadowed by the even more extreme movements in financial sector money.
-In the year to Q3 1970 financial sector money increased by 22.8% and in the following year it fell slightly, by 1.3%.
-But in the years to Q3 1972 and to Q3 1973 it jumped by 75.0% and 46.0% respectively!
+In the year to Q3 1970 financial sector money increased by 22.8 per cent and in the following year it fell slightly, by 1.3 per cent.
+But in the years to Q3 1972 and to Q3 1973 it jumped by 75.0 per cent and 46.0 per cent respectively!
 These patterns were reflected in the money holdings of particular types of financial institution.
-At the end of 1971 the life insurance companies had short-term assets (mostly bank deposits) of £349m.
-In 1972 these short-term assets leapt by £202.3m. or by 58.0% and in 1973 by a further £201.1m. or by 36.5%.
-Again, at the end of 1971 private sector pension funds had short-term assets of £144m.
-In 1972 they increased by £74.0m.
-(51.4%) and in 1973 by another £170.3m. (almost 80%!)
-(24) (See Chart 2.) and wild asset price inflation, What happened to asset prices?
-At the time corporate bonds and government fixed- interest securities (or "gilts") were a large part of life company and pension fund assets, but some observers were concerned that high money supply growth would lead to inflation and higher interest rates, and that higher interest rates would deci- mate the value of bonds and gilts.
-(These observers - such as Professor Alan Day of the London School of Economics, Peter Jay of The Times and Gordon Pepper of W. Greenwell & Co., the stockbrokers - were correct.)
-The institutions therefore wanted to increase their equity weightings (i.e., the proportion of their total assets in equities) while their money balances were exploding at annual rates of between
+At the end of 1971 the life insurance companies had short-term assets (mostly bank deposits) of £148 million.
+In 1972 these short-term assets leapt by £115.4 million or by 78.0 per cent and in 1973 by a further £125.7 million or by 47.7 per cent.
+Again, at the end of 1971 private sector pension funds had short-term assets of £205 million.
+In 1972 they increased by £158 million (77.1 per cent) and in 1973 by another £287 million (almost 80 per cent!).
+(See Figure 14.2.)

+What happened to asset prices?
+At the time corporate bonds and government fixed-interest securities (or 'gilts') were a large part of life company and pension fund assets, but some observers were concerned that high money supply growth would lead to inflation and higher interest rates, and that higher interest rates would decimate the value of bonds and gilts.
+(These observers - such as Professor Alan Day of the London School of